 The American Academy of Ophthalmology (AAO) is a voluntary organization whose membership currently comprises 93% of US ophthalmologists, and is open to ophthalmology residents.
 The Academy provides advocacy, assistance with practice management, and clinical-education programs for the benefit of its members.
 The Ophthalmic Knowledge Assessment Program (OKAP) examination is one of the Academy's clinical-education programs.
-The OKAP is a 250-item multiple choice test that is administered to ophthalmology residents in each year of training.
+The OKAP is a 260-item multiple choice test that is administered to ophthalmology residents in each year of training.
 It is designed to measure the ophthalmic knowledge of residents, relative to their peers, in order to facilitate the ongoing assessment of resident progress and program effectiveness.
-Prometric provides assistance in the development of test items and with the psychometric analysis of item performance.
+Prometric provides assistance in the administration of the exam, and National Measurement and Testing (NMT) provides the psychometric analysis of item performance.

 The American Board of Ophthalmology (ABO) is a separate organization whose mission it is to serve the public by improving the quality of ophthalmic practice through a certification process that fosters excellence and encourages continuous learning.
-Like the OKAP, the Board's Written Qualifying Examination (WQE) is also a 250-item test in the field of ophthalmology, but the WQE is given to physicians who have completed a residency training program in ophthalmology and who are candidates for Board certification.
+The Board's Written Qualifying Examination (WQE) is a 250-item test in the field of ophthalmology, and is given to physicians who have completed a residency training program in ophthalmology and who are candidates for Board certification.
 The intent of the certification process is to provide assurance to the public and to the medical profession that a certified physician has successfully completed an accredited course of education in ophthalmology.
 The WQE is part 1 of the Board's certification process.
 Upon successful completion of the WQE, a candidate takes part 2, which is the Board's oral examination.